kujenga/website/content/about.md

 ### [New Signature](https://newsignature.com)
 #### Winter Intern <small>January 2014</small>
-Designed a system for knowledge management and intellectual property creation for diagnostic, configurational, and procedural toolsets with goals of internal efficiency and expanded services in the field of IT consulting.
+Designed a system for knowledge management and intellectual property creation for diagnostic, configurational, and procedural tool sets with goals of internal efficiency and expanded services in the field of IT consulting.

 ### [Berkshire Productions](http://berkshireproductions.com/)